Thursday, April 6th, 2023, 1030-1630

 8 miles, elevation 5250′

 It was the coldest morning yet at just 20 degrees.
 It made it very hard to get up, so I played with my phone for awhile inside my quilt.
 Eventually I packed my stuff and headed for the camp store, where the wifi was.
 We lingered there forever, doing stuff on phones, playing with Coco and chatting with Mac, Amber, and Caleb.
-Two women, Jill and Sarah, were just finishing their trip and offered us their fuel canister.
+Two women, Jill and Sarah, were just finishing their trip and offered me their fuel canister.
 I’d just been fretting over whether mine would make it to Hanksville…the trail provides.
 Since they were so nice, I asked if we might get a ride back to the main road.
 They happily agreed and once there, offered to take us further, since they weren’t in a hurry.
 So we figured we might as well get a ride to the Salt Creek trailhead, saving us some more road walking.
-I think it might have cut about 5 miles from our alternate route but then again, we were already adding miles by taking the alternate, so what does it matter.
+I think it might have cut about 5 miles from our alternate route but then again, we were already adding miles by taking the alternate, so what did it matter.

 We started down the very popular Salt Creek trail for a few easy miles, stopping at a cool hole in the rock and pictograph panel for lunch.
 There were multiple layers of ancient paintings, one on top another like graffiti.
 It’s incredible how little we know of our past ancestors.
 They might as well have been an alien civilization, compared to how we live now.
 Well, some of us are still trying to live out here with the rocks and creeks, or at least pretending for a time.